Extensions

 Name

-property of the configuration object defines which blocks should be
+The name property of the configuration object defines which blocks should be

 extended.
 There are three options depending on your needs: